jsamaze/EcoSwap-backend/README.md

 # EcoSwap - Backend

 ## Reflections by Joshua
 > This API backend is written entirely by me, so that the group can focus on writing the frontend.
-I leveraged on the knowledge i gained from SupportMe project
+I leveraged on the knowledge i gained from SupportMe project.
 > REST API is chosen as the group can use Axios to call and connect to this API, which is taught in class

 ### Things I learned